-4. Provide the overall design concept and show that the design of the proposed request minimizes adverse effects, including visual impact and intensity of the proposed use on adjacent lands.

-RESPONSE: Enclosed herein with this statement is a conceptual site plan which shows the overall design of the property.

-5. That the proposed request is consistent with applicable neighborhood plans.
-RESPONSE: This property is not subject to any neighborhood plans.

-- 6. That the proposed request will result in a logical, timely and orderly development pattern.
+- Provide the overall design concept and show that the design of the proposed request minimizes adverse effects, including visual impact and intensity of the proposed use on adjacent lands.
+RESPONSE: Enclosed herein with this statement is a conceptual site plan which shows the - 5.
+That the proposed request is consistent with applicable neighborhood plans.
+RESPONSE: This property is not subject to any neighborhood plans. - 6.
+That the proposed request will result in a logical, timely and orderly development pattern.
 RESPONSE: This is a logical location for a neighborhood.
 Moreover, this infill project prevents urban sprawl. - 7.
 That the proposed request complies with Wellington building standards.
 RESPONSE: This project will comply with applicable building standards.